apache/flink-playgrounds/pyflink-walkthrough/README.md

 ### Starting the Playground

-Once you built the Docker image, run the following command to start the playground
+Once the Docker image build is complete, run the following command to start the playground:

 ```bash
 docker-compose up -d
 ```

-You can check if the playground was successfully started by accessing the WebUI of(You may need to wait about 1 min before all services come up.):
+One way of checking if the playground was successfully started is accessing some of the services exposed:

 1. visiting Flink Web UI [http://localhost:8081](http://localhost:8081).
 2. visiting Elasticsearch [http://localhost:9200](http://localhost:9200).
 3. visiting Kibana [http://localhost:5601](http://localhost:5601).

+**Note:** you may need to wait around 1 minute before all the services come up.

 ### Stopping the Playground

-To stop the playground, run the following command
+To stop the playground, run the following command:

 ```bash
 docker-compose down
 ```

-## Run jobs
+## Runing the PyFlink job

 1. Submit the PyFlink job.
 ```shell script
 $ docker-compose exec jobmanager ./bin/flink run -py /opt/pyflink-walkthrough/payment_msg_proccessing.py -d
 ```

-2. Open [kibana ui](http://localhost:5601) and choose the dashboard: payment_dashboard
+2. Navigate to the [Kibana UI](http://localhost:5601) and choose the pre-created dashboard `payment_dashboard`.

 ![image](pic/dash_board.png)

 ![image](pic/final.png)

-3. Stop PyFlink job:
+3. Stop the PyFlink job:

-Visit [http://localhost:8081/#/overview](http://localhost:8081/#/overview) , select the job and click `Cancle`.
+Visit the Flink Web UI at [http://localhost:8081/#/overview](http://localhost:8081/#/overview) , select the job and click `Cancle` on the upper right side.

 ![image](pic/cancel.png)